Question: If I choose deferred adjudication for a speeding ticket are all charges dismissed?

 In Florida, if you receive a ticket for a moving violation and elect to attend traffic school instead of getting points put on your driving record, this can be called withheld adjudication or adjudication of guilt withheld.

-According to the Florida Department of Highway Safety and Motor Vehicles, the benefits of this choice are that the ticket won’t affect your car insurance rates, and your policy cannot be cancelled due to this violation, unless you were involved a crash where you were at fault.
+According to the Florida Department of Highway Safety and Motor Vehicles, the benefits of this choice are that the ticket won’t affect your car insurance rates, and your policy cannot be canceled due to this violation unless you were involved in a crash where you were at fault.